Beyond a Darkened Shore by Jessica Leake

 I do believe that people who are not invested in pre-conceived notions of the two mythologies will fare a lot better with this one.
 And if you can connect with Ciara or Lief, more’s the better!

-Beyond a Darkened Shore Goes to the Graveyard.
+Beyond a Darkened Shore will be donated.

 This book was so filled with frustration and disappointment for me that I know I’m not going to re-read it and give it a second chance.
 I know that may seem a bit harsh, especially to people who really enjoyed this book, but at the end of the day I’m just not convinced.
 It was a swing and a miss and I’m sure the lovely patrons of my local library will enjoy this beautiful hardcover copy from Fairyloot.